peterhinch/micropython-async/v3/docs/DRIVERS.md

  * `delay=100` After motion is detected the driver waits for `delay` ms before reading the current position.
 This was found useful with the Adafruit encoder which has mechanical detents, which span multiple increments or decrements.
-A delay gives time for motion to stop, enabling just one call to the callback.
+A delay gives time for motion to stop enabling just one call to the callback.

 #### Note

 The driver works by maintaining an internal value `._v` which uses hardware interrupts to track the absolute position of the physical encoder.
-In theory this should be precise, but on ESP32 with the Adafruit encoder it is not.
+In theory this should be precise, but on ESP32 with the Adafruit encoder it is not: returning the dial to a given detent shows a small "drift" in position.

 Currently under investigation: it may be a consequence of ESP32's use of soft IRQ's.

 This is probably of little practical consequence as encoder knobs are usually used in systems where there is user feedback.
-In a practical application ([ugui](https://github.com/peterhinch/micropython-micro-gui)) I can see no evidence of the missed pulses.
+In a practical application ([micro-gui](https://github.com/peterhinch/micropython-micro-gui)) I can see no evidence of the missed pulses.

 ###### [Contents](./DRIVERS.md#1-contents)